rovaniemi/Runous/README.md

 #### Current features

-*  Write poem
+*  Generating a poem from JSON data
-*  User can choose first word
+*  User can choose the first word
 *  User can specify the length of the poem

 #### Still under construction